-Pierce Alexander M., guitar instructor, has an extensive background in jazz, rock, and classical music.
+Pierce M., guitar instructor, has an extensive background in jazz, rock, and classical music.
 A 2014 graduate of Charleston County School of the Arts, Pierce spent 7 years in the band programs at Cario Middle School, Wando High School band and marching band, and Charleston County School of the Arts Band and jazz band.
 During his time at school he played in the All-Region honors band five years in a row as a trumpet player and was the 2014 recipient of SOA’s instrumental magazine music award for best all-around musician.
-Currently, Pierce is a senior at College of Charleston majoring in jazz guitar performance.
+Pierce is a graduate of the College of Charleston with a major in Jazz Guitar Performance.
 Along with his jazz and guitar combos at the college, he regularly performs at the Charleston Place Hotel in a jazz duo, and at other local venues with his self titled rock band, Pierce Alexander.
 To date, he has released five original singles and his first EP will be coming out Spring 2018.
 Pierce has several years of experience as a private guitar and songwriting instructor and always looks forward to working with new students.

 Sydney C. is the Vocal teacher and Early Childhood teacher here at Bach to Rock.
 If you frequent Bach to Rock you may see Sydney behind the front desk.
 Originally from a small town in upstate New York, her childhood is when Sydney established her love for music.
 A member of New York State’s All State Choir, she developed her classical training in her high school years.
 She led the choir for 3 years at SUNY Maritime College, involving the group in many performances all over New York City.
 Sydney takes a modern approach on teaching classical techniques.
 Her musical influences include Norah Jones, Ingrid Michaelson, and Alison Krauss.
 Sydney believes whether you have musical training or just enjoy listening to it, everyone has a voice that should be heard.